 by Mike Ratliff

-Be merciful, even as your Father is merciful.
-“Judge not, and you will not be judged; condemn not, and you will not be condemned; forgive, and you will be forgiven; give, and it will be given to you.
-Good measure, pressed down, shaken together, running over, will be put into your lap.
-For with the measure you use it will be measured back to you.”
-(Luke 6:36-38)
+37 “And do not judge, and you will not be judged; and do not condemn, and you will not be condemned; pardon, and you will be pardoned.
+38 Give, and it will be given to you.
+They will pour into your lap a good measure–pressed down, shaken together, running over.
+For by your standard of measure it will be measured to you in return.”
+Luke 6:36-38 (LSB)

 Before we go into the consequences of improper judging of others, I need to clear up a point.
 When a Christian apologist, preacher, or teacher presents a case against false teachings or unbelief according to God’s will they are not guilty of improper judging.
 In fact, scripture directs us to do this.